JowiAoun/Gaijin-Market-CLI/README.md

 1. Go into the 'src' folder, and run 'pip install --editable .'

 Run:
-1. Use keyword 'gmcli' in terminal.
+1. Use keyword 'gmcli' in terminal to show all commands.